polytope-labs/ismp/host.md

     /// Stores a receipt for an incoming request after it is successfully routed to a module.
     /// Prevents duplicate incoming requests from being processed. fn store_request_receipt(&self, req: &Request) -> Result<(), Error>;

+    /// Stores a receipt for an incoming response after it is successfully routed to a module.
+    /// Prevents duplicate incoming responses from being processed. fn store_response_receipt(&self, req: &Response) -> Result<(), Error>;

     /// Should return a handle to the consensus client based on the id fn consensus_client(&self, id: ConsensusClientId) -> Result<Box<dyn ConsensusClient>, Error>;